lucid-wei/g-cubed_teaching_model/docs/3model_definitions.md

 ---
 layout: default
 nav_order: 3
-toc: true
 ---
 # [Model definitions](../model_2R_164/sym/model_2R_164.html)

-The model definitions for this particular model version can be found in [this link](../model_2R_164/sym/model_2R_164.html), which includes definitions of sets, variables, parameters and equations.
+The model definitions for this particular model version can be found in [this link or the one above](../model_2R_164/sym/model_2R_164.html), which includes definitions of sets, variables, parameters and equations.

 This file will be referenced a lot when you design your own simulations.
 But before reading the model definitions, a few conventions should be kept in mind to understand that file: